New film makes the case for arts in criminal justice

 – Darren Henley OBE, Chief Executive, Arts Council England

-If you believe that everybody should be given a second chance – and should not be judged by the worst thing they have ever done – then it’s important that criminal justice can use the arts to change the way people think about offenders
+If you believe that everybody should be given a second chance – and should not be judged by the worst thing they have ever done – then it’s important that criminal justice can use the arts to change the way people think.

 – Sally Taylor, Chief Executive, Koestler Trust